KaelNielson/startup/notes.md

   Git push adds commits to the true repositories
   Git pull updates a local repository
-  Git fetch then git status show if there are any pulls or pushes needed
+  Git fetch then git status show if there are any pulls or pushes needed Don't forget to use git add to prepare files for commits The following code deploys the files:
+"./deployFiles.sh -k ../random_project_tibits.pem -h nielsoneconomy.click -s startup"

 ## Startup Notes, thoughts, and ideas
 ###  Possible Startup Options: